robinhood/faust/docs/userguide/agents.rst

 that agent reads from (this implies it's not necessarily the only topic, as is the case when using stream joins, for example).

-Topics are defined using the :meth:`@topic` helper, and returns a :class:`faust.Topic` description::
+Topics are defined using the :meth:`@topic` helper and return a :class:`faust.Topic` description::

     topic = app.topic('topic_name1', 'topic_name2',